-- 1. Power down the PRO-Verter

-- 2. Disconnect battery bank from PRO-Verter

-- 3. Disconnect the Power Hub and PV Arrays
+- 1. Power down the PRO-Verter - 2.
+Turn off all Expander Pak power switches. - 3.
+Disengage the Power Hub and Solar Arrays

-E. Tips to Keep the System Running Safely and Smoothly
+E. Tips to Keep the System Running Safely and Smoothly General Requirements

-General Requirements

 - Keep it cool-Clean all component air filters frequently to minimize the accumulation of internal heat.
 Minimize exposure of all components, except the Solar Arrays, to direct sunlight.
-Excessive heat reduces system efficiency.
-See In-storage Preventive Maintenance Checks and Services. - DO NOT STORE/TRANSPORT EXPANDER PAKS IN A DISCHARGED STATE!
+Excessive heat reduces system efficiency (less power available for loads, slower charging, etc.) - DO NOT STORE / TRANSPORT EXPANDER PAKS IN A DISCHARGED STATE!
 Always recharge batteries completely before storing/transporting.
-Always follow prescribed in-storage maintenance charging procedures. - If the load requirement is at or near the maximum rated output of the generator, the PRO-Verter 5000 will be unable to charge the Expander Paks, resulting in continuous generator operation. - The PV Arrays should always be clean and positioned for maximum daily sun exposure. - The PRO-Verter setup menu might be locked.
-Consult the PRO-Verter 5000 Operator Manual or contact Technical Support for access. - Expander Paks must be configured to provide a MINIMUM cumulative 200 ADC to the System for the PRO-Verter to function at its rated power. - The SOC reported by the PRO-Verter 5000 will be accurate only if the total battery bank size is at least 200 Ah and if there is only ONE PRO-Verter being used with the bank. - EMERGENCY STOP: Turn OFF the PRO-Verter 5000 power switch and disconnect the Expander Pak 1300s.
+Always follow prescribed in-storage maintenance charging procedures. - If the load requirement is at or close to the maximum rated output of the generator, the PRO-Verter 5000 will not be able to charge the Expander Paks, resulting in continuous generator operation. - The Solar Arrays should always be clean and pitched for maximum daily sun exposure. - The PRO-Verter setup menu might be locked.
+Consult the PRO-Verter 5000 Operator Manual or contact Technical Support for access. - Expander Paks must be configured to provide a MINIMUM cumulative 200 A DC to the System for the PRO-Verter to function at its rated power. - The state of charge reported by the PRO-Verter 5000 will be accurate only if the total battery bank size is at least 200 Ah and if there is only ONE PRO-Verter being used with the bank. - EMERGENCY STOP: Turn OFF the PRO-Verter 5000 power switch and disconnect the Expander Pak 2400s.

-F. PRO-Verter Programming Menu Map
+F. L0 PRO-Verter Programming Menu Map

-The PRO-Verter has been programmed at the factory to operate with the L0 Lite System.
+The PRO-Verter has been programmed at the factory to operate with the MS3 L0 System.
 The programming map on the following pages is a representation of how to navigate the information in the PRO-Verter User Interface.
+The color coding key below provides information that makes understanding the programming map easier.